CoEDL/git-learn/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

+You may be asked for a password, if so type your computer admin user's password and press Return.
+It won't show any characters when you are typing the password!

 Once that is done, install git by running the following command in Terminal.
 ```
 brew install git